vincexiv/chat-app--back-end/README.md

 # Chat App Back End

 ## Brief Description
 This is is the back end of the [Chattier Chat App](https://main--euphonious-cannoli-496c7f.netlify.app), that enables persisting of actions such as creating messages, reading, updating, and deleting them by the users.
-It does this by the two tables/models, which are; [User](###User) and [Message](###Message), which are discuss shortly.
+It does this by the two tables/models, which are;User and Message, which are discuss shortly.
 You can find the github repo for the front end site [here](https://github.com/VinceXIV/chat-app--front-end).
-One thing to note ist that the deployed version of the front end doesn't work exactly as I expected so I have attached a video of me playing with the local version.
-Find the video [here]().
-As for back end, the deployment was successful with everything working as expected, so you can simply test it on link [this link](https://chat-app-back-end-production.up.railway.app)
+You can also test the back which has been deployed in [this link](https://chat-app-back-end-production.up.railway.app)

 ## Features
 The API provides authentication and authorization of users through some of its end points.
 It also enables full CRUD operation for one of its models; the **Message** model.
 For now, it all works using only two models; **User** and **Message**.
 The following endpoints have been implemented.